snowdriftcoop/snowdrift/GUIDE.md

     postgres=# update pg_database set datistemplate=true where datname='snowdrift_test_template';

-Then, add a password to the snowdrift_test user
+Then, add any arbitrary passphrase to the snowdrift_test user (substitute whatever you like instead of somepassphrase):
-(as with snowdrift_development, you may substitute your chosen passphrase):

     postgres=# alter user snowdrift_test with encrypted password 'somepassphrase';